-At Walkwel Clinic, we offer a broad spectrum of footcare treatments and products at competitive prices.
-From fungal infections to nail surgery; simple nail cutting to stubborn verrucae, the Podiatrists at Walkwel Clinic have the knowledge and experience to diagnose and treat all manor of foot pain and foot conditions.
+At the Walkwel podiatry clinic, we offer a broad spectrum of footcare treatments and products at competitive prices.
+From fungal infections to nail surgery, simple nail cutting to stubborn verrucae, the Podiatrists at Walkwel Clinic have the knowledge and experience to diagnose and treat all manor of foot pain and foot conditions.

 Walkwel provides a domiciliary podiatry service to residential and care homes please contact us for further help and advise.